Student-centric advice and objective recommendations

 - Who is extended repayment best for?
 Extended Repayment makes the most sense if you owe a lot in student loans and want to lower your monthly payment.
 The downside is that you may wind up paying more interest as the loan is over a longer period of time.

 - Terms: This plan is available to borrowers of any Direct loan and caps monthly payments at 10% of your income.
-If you haven’t paid your loan off in 20 years, the outstanding balance will be forgiven (this is upped to 25 years if the loans are for graduate school).
+If you haven’t paid your loan off in 20 years, the outstanding balance will be forgiven.
+This is upped to 25 years if the loans are for graduate school.

-Pay-as-you-earn repayment plan
+Pay-as-you-earn repayment plan (PAYE)

 - Eligible loans: Direct Federal Stafford, Direct PLUS loans, and Direct Consolidation Loans

 - Terms: You must be a new borrower on or after Oct.
 1, 2007, and must have received a disbursement of a Direct Loan on or after Oct.
 1, 2011.
 If you are married, you can choose to file your taxes separately and your spouse’s earnings do not count (unlike Revised Pay as you earn).
-The other big difference between PAYE and REPAYE is that under PAYE outstanding balances will be forgiven after 20 years (including graduate loans).

-Income-based repayment plan
+Income-based repayment plan (IBR)

 - Eligible loans: Direct Federal Stafford, Direct PLUS loans, all Consolidation loan